jvansch1/ycharts-wiki/Onboarding-for-New-Hires.md

 - [ ] Setup your [YCharts development environment](https://github.com/ycharts/ycharts/wiki/Developer-Environment-Setup).
 (This will usually take an entire day)
 - [ ] Meet with your manager and you will pick up your first pivotal ticket to work on.
 - [ ] Ask questions
-- [ ] Try and submit your first Pull Request by the end of the week
+- [ ] Submit your first Pull Request by the end of the week

 ### Week 4
 You should start to feel a little more at home in your environment setup as well as our codebase.